computer-lab/computerlab.io/source/_posts/the-dark-forest-autism-and-coronavirus.md

 of autism diagnosis aren't really rising, it's more that good treatment for autism is expanding.
 Slowly, inside the well-worn grooves of privilege and power.

+I have not studied autism in an academic setting, and in fact, I only really started thinking about autism when I read these books last year and when people I held in extremely high respect told me that they had been diagnosed with autism.
+I was diagnosed with autism (or perhaps "aspergers") during a difficult first year in college.
+At the time I thought it was a trick to get a leave of absence (and perhaps it was): my idea of a person with autism was based middle school experiences and stereotypes of people who like math and feel no emotion.
+I barely tolerate math and tend to be overemotional, so I completely rejected the diagnosis and didn't think about it again for almost a decade.

+Autism can be seen as a close alignment with material reality, a fixation on the dark forest of our universe as opposed to the social fabric of humanity.
+But autism is not just an abstract lens to analyze character, it lives in the body, causes embodied "side effects" that impair daily life.
+I've referenced Liu Cixin's popular work in an attempt to give readers common ground as we all work to respond to this terrible crisis.
+I hope that transparent discussions about autism, and the role of autistic people in organizations, will lead to a safer, happier world for all.